nathanhumphrey/nathanhumphrey.github.io/posts/2020-01-17-isomorphic-javascript-app.md

 ## But why?

 So, the other day, I had this great idea to explore the land of [isomorphic](https://en.wikipedia.org/wiki/Isomorphic_JavaScript) JavaScript and server-side rendering (SSR), because why not?
 Building front-end applications that run entirely on the client is fun, but sometimes you need to execute some custom business logic or work with a secret key that you don't want to be exposed on the client.
-For me, the goto choice for the front-end part of this project will be React (sorry Vue fans, but I haven't been converted … yet), and you might think that Express would be my go-to for the server, but I've been working with Koa for some time now so that's what I've chosen as my backend for this project.
+For me, the goto choice for the front-end part of this project will be React (sorry Vue fans, but I haven't been converted ... yet), and you might think that Express would be my go-to for the server, but I've been working with Koa for some time now so that's what I've chosen as my backend for this project.

 Alright, what will it take to pull this off?

 ## Requirements

-- Backend server - we can't render on the server if there is no server
+- Backend server - required for server-side rendering of course
-- Front-end library that supports SSR - code sharing between client and server
+- Front-end library that supports SSR - code sharing between client and server (could be vanilla JS, but React works nicely here)
 - Application bundler - work with ES6+ features and, in this case, JSX

 As this post is about isomorphic development with JavaScript, I'm not going to go into the details of the libraries/frameworks I've chosen to use in the implementation.
 If you'd like to learn more about them, there are many articles and courses online that can help.
-I've created a GitHub [repo](https://github.com/nathanhumphrey/simple-isomorphic-app) with the finished project that you can check out as well.
+I've created a GitHub repo with the finished project that you can check out as well.

+_**You can find the project repository [here](https://github.com/nathanhumphrey/simple-isomorphic-app).**_

 ### Node.js + Koa